KaustubhRai/rahasya/README.md

 - `-include_talisman`: Run Talisman separately from all the other tools.
 This flag will run Talisman and format that report in a presentable format that can be viewed in the browser.

 - `-help`: All the tools will only run properly if the repo is git cloned.
 Use this flag if you need guidance on how to proceed.

+- `-scan [tool 1] [tool 2] ...`: Selectively run specified scanning tools.
+List the tools you want to execute, separated by spaces.
+Supported tools include `gitleaks`, `gittyleaks`, `trufflehog`, `detect-secrets`, and `gggshield`.
+If `gitguardian` or `gggshield` is specified, ensure you have provided the API key in the Dockerfile.
+Use this flag to customize the scan to your specific needs.
+For example, to run GitLeaks and TruffleHog, use `-scan gitleaks trufflehog`.

 ## Customization